pkarlin/PythonExcel/README.md

 I created this simple python app to edit annoying "report format"-excels into proper tabular data format.
-This is for a very speficic use case but others might benefit from it.
+This is for a very speficic use cases but others might benefit from it.

 Can be used in: https://pythonexcel.streamlit.app/

-Next I will add few tampuuri reports that are annoying as hell to handle.
+Usecase 1.
+General ledger

+Usecase 2.
+Tampuuri saamiset sopimuksittain

+Usecase 3.
+Tampuuri saamiset kohteittain (not yet finalized)